developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-deploy-dremio.md

 * Storage classes that support ReadWriteOnce (RWO) access mode and ideally can create expandable volumes.
 * The ability to connect to [Quay.io](http://quay.io/) to access the [new v3 Helm chart](https://quay.io/repository/dremio/dremio-helm?tab=tags) for Dremio 26+, since the [older v2 Helm chart](https://github.com/dremio/dremio-cloud-tools/tree/master/charts/dremio_v2) will not function.

-### Additional Prerequisites for the Enterprise Edition[​](#additional-prerequisites-for-the-enterprise-edition "Direct link to Additional Prerequisites for the Enterprise Edition")
+### Additional Prerequisites for the Enterprise Edition

 For the Enterprise Edition, you must: